ittner/newslinkrss/README.md

 ## Installing from PyPI

 This is the simplest installation method and will deliver the latest **stable** version of the program.
-To install the current stable version in your `$HOME` directory, just type:
+To install in your `$HOME` directory, just type:

     pip3 install newslinkrss